JakubFranek/Kapytal/docs/glossary.md

 Reports are used to analyse and visualize your data using charts and tables.
 Reports can be accessed via the *Reports* menu item.

 Note reports always analyse only the [Transactions](#transaction) or [Account Items](#account-item) that are passing through [Transaction Filters](#transaction-filters-).
-The user can use this to their advantage, for example to remove some Transactions from the analysed data set etc.
+The user can use this to purposefully remove some Transactions from the analysed data set.

 There are several types of Reports:

 + [Net Worth Reports](#net-worth-reports-)
 + [Cash Flow Reports](#cash-flow-reports-)
 + Category Reports
-+ Tags Reports
++ Tag Reports
 + Payee Reports

 ---